RonitNayakix/Sql-Data-Warehouse-And-Analytics-Project/README.md

 3. Data Modeling: Developing fact and dimension tables optimized for analytical queries.
 4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

-# 🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
+# 🎯 This project encompasses the following key areas of expertise:

 1. SQL Development
 2. Data Architect